Dominic Smith Preview, Player Props: Nationals vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is 12th in the league with a collective 8.9 strikeouts per nine innings.
+- The pitching staff for the Yankees has a collective 8.9 K/9, which ranks 13th in the league.

-- The Yankees have the 14th-ranked team ERA across all MLB pitching staffs (4.12).
+- The Yankees' 4.10 team ERA ranks 14th across all league pitching staffs.

-- Yankees pitchers combine to give up 156 total home runs at a clip of 1.3 per game (to rank 19th in baseball).
+- Yankees pitchers combine to rank 21st in baseball in home runs allowed (158 total, 1.3 per game).

-- The lefty last pitched on Sunday, Aug.
-6 against the Houston Astros, when he tossed 2 2/3 innings, allowing five earned runs while giving up three hits.
+- His most recent time out came on Tuesday, Aug.
+15 against the Atlanta Braves, when the right-hander tossed four innings, surrendering three earned runs while allowing five hits.

-- The 30-year-old has put together a 7.33 ERA and 8.3 strikeouts per nine innings in six games this season, while allowing a batting average of .225 to his opponents.
+- The 29-year-old has put up an ERA of 7.98, with 8.1 strikeouts per nine innings, in 15 games this season.
+Opponents are batting .329 against him.

 © 2023 Data Skrive.
 All rights reserved.